serenity-is/docs/api/dotnet/Serenity.Net.Core/Serenity.Abstractions/BaseAssemblyTypeSource/GetAssemblyAttributes.md

 ## Return Value

-List of attributes for assemblies
+List of attributes for assemblies.

 ## See Also